confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/ibmcloud/IMPORT_PODVM_TO_VPC.md

 # Importing Public PODVM images into IBM Cloud VPC

-As part of the release process pre-built images are published as container images to the confidential-containers quay repository. e.g. `quay.io/confidential-containers/podvm-ibmcloud-ubuntu-amd64` that contain a single qcow2 file that can be extracted.
+As part of the release process pre-built images are published as OCI artifacts using oras to the confidential-containers quay repository. e.g. `quay.io/confidential-containers/podvm-generic-ubuntu-amd64`.
 Alternatively images can be built and distributed directly as qcow2 files.
-These qcow2 that needs to be uploaded to ibmcloud to use as a vpc image.
+These qcow2 files need to be uploaded to IBM Cloud to use as a VPC image.

-To simpify this process a script has been created to aid this. `ibmcloud/image/import.sh`.
+To simplify this process a script has been created to aid this: `ibmcloud/image/import.sh`.

 ## Prerequisites

 ### Tools

 - jq `apt install jq`
-- ibmcloud `curl -fsSL https://clis.cloud.ibm.com/install/linux | sh` (https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
+- ibmcloud `curl -fsSL https://clis.cloud.ibm.com/install/linux | sh` (<https://cloud.ibm.com/docs/cli?topic=cli-getting-started>)
-- docker/podman `apt install docker.io`
+- oras `snap install oras --classic` (<https://oras.land/docs/installation>)
-It's failed to install `docker` on Ubuntu20.04 with above single command. `docker` can be installed with `snap` as below.
-    ```
-    sudo snap install docker
-    sudo systemctl start snap.docker.dockerd
-    sudo systemctl enable snap.docker.dockerd
-    ```

 ### Cloud-Object-Storage

-To create the VPC image you need to first import the file to ibmcloud COS.
+To create the VPC image you need to first import the file to IBM Cloud Object Storage (COS).
 The script will do this step but a bucket must already be available.

 You may follow the [offical documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) to create a bucket, a free tier is sufficient.
 Bucket region can be different from the VPC region.

 ## Running

 ```
-Usage: ./import.sh <docker-image/qcow2-file> <vpc-region> [--bucket <name> --region <cos-region> --instance <cos-instance> --endpoint <cos-endpoint> --api <cloud-endpoint> --os <operating-system>]
+Usage: ./import.sh <oci-image/qcow2-file> <vpc-region> [--bucket <name> --region <cos-region> --instance <cos-instance> --endpoint <cos-endpoint> --api <cloud-endpoint> --os <operating-system>]
 ```

 ### Arguments

 The first two arguments are positional:

-1. The name of the container image to extract the qcow2 file, or the file itself
+1. The name of the OCI artifact to extract the qcow2 file, or the file itself
 1. The VPC region to create the image in (the process can be repeated for multiple regions)

 The later options: